This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see my disclosure policy for more information.

 To Make the Pattern Batter:

-Trace the pattern with your batter.
+- Trace the pattern with your batter.
 If you want to draw outlines with one color and fill in with another, draw the outlines first and freeze for 15-20 minutes, then add the filler color on top.
 Once your pattern is complete, freeze the pan for at least 20 minutes to set the batter.
 (Longer is okay).
+Then remove the outline paper by sliding it out from under the parchment paper.
 While the pan is in the freezer, make the pumpkin cake batter.

 To Make the Pumpkin Cake:

-Add the creamer to the bowl.
+- Add the half and half to the bowl.
 Beat on low speed until it is incorporated.
 It is normal for the mixture to look separated (and, frankly, weird and chunky) at this stage.
-Once the liquid is mixed in, gradually raise the speed to medium and beat for another 4 minutes, until the frosting has come together, is smooth and glossy, and has a stiffer texture.
+Once the liquid is mixed in, gradually raise the speed to medium and beat for another 1-2 minutes, until the frosting has come together, is smooth and glossy, and has a stiffer texture.